xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_logo_and_favicon.md

 If necessary, after replacing the default images with your own ones, you can revert to the defaults again.
 To do so, select the *Delete* option and click **Submit** to save the changes.
 ![logo_favicon_setup5.png]({{site.baseurl}}/attachments/ref_2VXSZhKE/logo_favicon_setup5.png)

+It is also possible to change the store logo, favicon ans Apple icon directly in the storefront using {% link "Layout Editor" ref_1xoeCJwy %} of the Theme Tweaker addon.